tradecloud/tradecloud-docs-api-v2/api/webhook-vs-polling.md

 Use `POST` or `PUT` when:

-* You want to receive real time order events.
+* You want to receive real time order or shipment events.
-* You want to receive the order event content.
+* You want to receive the order event or shipment event content.
-* You only want to receive selected order events.
+* You only want to receive selected order or shipment events.
 * You **only** need to receive the order lines that are **changed**, not all the lines of the order.

 {% hint style="info" %}
 Pro's:

-* Real time, receive the order event within a second.
+* Real time, receive the order or shipment event within a second.
-* Order event content included.
+* Order or shipment event content included.
-* You can filter on which order events to receive \(in the company integration settings or filter in your integration\).
+* You can filter on which order or shipment events to receive, in the order & shipment webhook settings in your company profile or filter events yourself in your integration.
 * You do not have to build or configure the polling pattern.

 Con's: